Healthy Diet and Healthy Weight

 • Empathise that this not always easy to eat the recommended 5 portions of fruit and vegetables per day but we can all cut down on fat, salt and sugar whenever we can.

-• Eating healthily and the right amount can help you feel your best, stop you gaining weight and lower your risks of getting some diseases.
+• Eating healthily and the right amount can help you feel your best, stop you gaining weight and lower your risks of getting major diseases.

 • When it comes to watching your weight, it's not just food you need to watch out for as some drinks can also be high in calories.